Be advised that our average review period is now fewer than thirty days.

 Authors must upload the following items as separate files: a cover letter, an abstract, the manuscript, and any tables, figures, and figure legends.
 Revised or resubmitted manuscripts should also include a transmittal letter, explaining how the author has dealt with each of the reviewer's and Editor's comments, and this letter should be uploaded as a 'Revision Comments' file on the system.

 • Provide a cover letter indicating the name, address, tel., fax, and e-mail addresses of the individual to whom correspondence and questions should be directed.
 Include a statement that the contents have not been published elsewhere and the paper is not being submitted elsewhere.
 Also indicate that the manuscript has been read and approved by all co-authors.
-Finally, indicate to which category of publication the author is submitting the article: Original Contribution, Editorial, Case Report, Pharmacologic Review, Special Article (history, art, politics, etc.), or Letter to the Editor.
+Finally, indicate to which category of publication the author is submitting the article: Original Contribution/Research Paper, Editorial, Case Report, Pharmacologic Review, Special Article (history, art, politics, etc.), or Letter to the Editor.

 • Arrange the manuscript in the following order: title page, abstract (structured abstract if the work is an Original contribution only), text, acknowledgments, references, tables, illustrations, and legends for illustrations.